jdiejim/pokedex-blog/README.md

 ## Component Types

 There are 2 basic types of React components: Stateful and Stateless StateFul components, as the name describes it, have their own state.
-In our application, the App component is going to be a stateful because it will hold state of Pokemon data (more on this later).
+In our application, the App component is going to be stateful because it will hold state of Pokemon data (more on this later).

-Lets start building our App component from scratch.
+Let's start building our App component from scratch.
 Open **App.js** and delete all of the contents inside.

-The first step is to import the React package, and deconstruct the Component class from it.
+The first step is to import the React package and deconstruct the Component class from it.

   ```javascript